 Battle of Preston 1715

 The Jacobite army that fought at Preston included both English High-Church Tories, Catholic Lancastrians and Scottish Jacobites.
-A force setting out from north-east England was joined by Scottish Jacobites in the Borders and then marched south through Carlisle and Lancaster - joined by fewer supporters than expected on the way.
+A force setting out from north-east England was joined by Scottish Jacobites on the Borders and then marched south through Carlisle and Lancaster, growing to around 4,000 in number by the time they reached Preston.

-Meanwhile, a government army was on route from the south.
+Meanwhile, General Charles Wills was ordered to halt their advance and was on route from Manchester with six regiments.
 In response, the Jacobites took over the centre of Preston and set up barricades on the main streets into the town.

 At the same time as the battle in Preston, a larger Jacobite army was fighting the government at the Battle of Sherrifmuir, near Dunblane in Scotland.